 In some countries, however, they’re not quite sure about jolly old Santa.
 Either they’ve ignored him completely, or they’ve come up with their own twisted version, incorporating ancient traditions and inappropriate sidekicks.
 Fortunately for children in these countries, the presents still get delivered (even if not always on the right day).

-It probably goes without saying that our Father Christmas is the one true Father Christmas but, nevertheless, let’s take a look at who else might be filling the stockings around Europe:
+Wherever you spend Christmas, don’t let a lack of travel insurance ruin your trip.
+It probably goes without saying that our Father Christmas is the one true Father Christmas but, nevertheless, let’s take a look at who else might be filling the stockings around Europe.

 Finland | Joulupukki